September 2025 Update

 Logistics

 In May 2025 we shipped two parcels by truck, rail, ship and back to truck from Union Kentucky to Lusaka Zambia.
-Weighing a little over 3600 lb the shipment contains enough material for 200 BSPs.
+Weighing a little over 3600 lb, the shipment contains enough material for 200 BSPs.
 As per design the actual pump bodies will be fabricated by a local machine shop in Lusaka from locally purchased steel.
 We hope to be back in the bush installing BSPs within the next month.
-Our foreman John Simasiku is now in Lusaka procuring materials and overseeing the production of BSPs.
+Our foreman John Simasiku is now in Lusaka procuring materials and supervise the production of BSPs.

 Before John returned to Lusaka to oversee the BSP fabrication he journeyed onto the Matebele and Mulonga Plains to document the villages still needing water.
 Recall last year we were surprised to find many villages that were missed during our 2020 survey.
 John found 160 additional villages in need of water.
 When complete this will bring us to about 270 BSPs including the 116 installed in 2024.
 John is also happy to report the BSPs installed last year are doing fine and changing lives!